 Mercurius from Codex de Sphaera c.
 1469 CE

-Budha-Meza articulates a narrative of * sports business, products for adolescents, inventions; mentality of innovation and vigorous pursuit
+Budha-Meza articulates a narrative of * sports business, products for adolescents, inventions; mentality of innovation, competition, and vigorous pursuit

 Budha-Vrishabha articulates a narrative of * bankers, collectors, herders, cattle, animal genetics business; mentality of historical lineage; protocols for hoarding and accrual of value through logical process of accumulation